Merging stellar-mass binary black holes: Expected properties of merging systems

-Forming heavier black holes, like those observed through gravitational waves, requires stellar progenitors born in regions with lower metallicity.
+Forming heavier black holes, such as some of those observed through gravitational waves, requires stellar progenitors born in regions with lower metallicity \citep{Belczynski:2016}.
 The yield of merging black holes per unit star-forming mass is also greatest at lowest metallicity, due largely to the reduced wind-driven mass loss \citep[e.g.,][]{Belczynski:2010,Kruckow:2018}.
 For the isolated binary channel, delayed stellar expansion at lower metallicity, which allows the stars to develop a larger helium core before engaging in mass transfer, further enhances this effect \citep[e.g.,][]{Stevenson:2017}.
+Most low-metallicity star formation occurred in the early Universe, before the interstellar medium was polluted with metal-rich products of stellar evolution; however, a broad range of stellar metallicities is observed at all epochs \citep[e.g.,][]{LangerNorman:2006,TaylorKobayashi:2015}.
+Of course, the mergers can be significantly delayed relative to star formation and black holes formed in the early Universe may only now be merging.
+Various formation channels predict a range of delay time distributions, which could potentially provide an additional way to discriminate between them \citep{FishbachKalogera:2021time}.